Guy Manning: Guy Manning and Damanek

+The band are also working on album #4 (titled "Goes Forth") for expected 2027 release.

 Guy Manning and The Patchwork Alliance

 In March 2022, Guy Manning announced a new collaborative project "The Patchwork Alliance" made up of himself as principal composer/lyricist plus other musical friends.
 The first track "The Baobab Tree" was released 01/03/2024 exclusively on Bandcamp.